 It bears acknowledging that this is not only unethical but it is also illegal in many jurisdictions.

 I’m not a lawyer, but copyright is given to creators of intellectual works, including photographs.
-By using someone else’s pictures without licensing, you’re violating their copyright.
+You’re violating their copyright by using someone else’s pictures without licensing.

-You’re also subject to the terms and conditions of that dating or social media platform in the event you’re found using others’ content.
+You’re also subject to the terms and conditions of that dating or social media platform if you’re found using others’ content.